JureSotosek/npm-suggestions/README.md

 ## Overview

-It leverages Algolia's [npm-search](https://github.com/algolia/npm-search) and mine [npm-to-elasticsearch](https://github.com/JureSotosek/npm-to-elasticsearch) copy of npm-registry.
+It leverages [Algolia's](https://www.algolia.com/) [npm-search](https://github.com/algolia/npm-search) and mine [npm-to-elasticsearch](https://github.com/JureSotosek/npm-to-elasticsearch) copy of npm-registry.

 The inner workings of the suggestions api and logic will be described in a future blog post.

-It was primeraly made to be used with [BuildAStack](https://github.com/juresotosek/buildastack) and [emma-cli](https://github.com/Maticzav/emma-cli), a CLI tool that helps you with setting up your projects.
+It was primeraly made to be used with [Buildastack](https://github.com/juresotosek/buildastack) and [emma-cli](https://github.com/Maticzav/emma-cli), a CLI tool that helps you with setting up your projects.

 ## Start